Barcoding34

 Step 1: Generate barcodes for your barcoding inventory system

-The first thing to do is prepare a product list spreadsheet so that you can tie barcodes to specific products.
+The first thing to do is prepare an inventory list spreadsheet so that you can tie barcodes to specific products.

 If you haven’t prepared a spreadsheet, head over to our article about inventory lists.
 We walk you through what an inventory list is and how to create one.
 We’ve even included a free-to-download template to make your life easier.